mml-io/mml/README.md

 These elements and attributes can be used without networking.
 However, when a HTML document including MML tags is run on a server and exposed via a websocket multiple users can interact with the same instance of the document at the same time.

-* [./packages/mml-web](./packages/mml-web) - Web THREE.js MML Library
+* [./packages/mml-web](./packages/mml-web) - MML Library that handles MML elements and attributes
 * [./packages/mml-web-client](./packages/mml-web-client) - Web THREE.js MML Client
-* [./packages/mml-web-runner](./packages/mml-web-runner) - Web Runner (for running MML documents in a web browser rather than a server)
 * [./packages/schema](./packages/schema) - MML Schema in XML Schema Definition Language (XSD)
 * [./packages/schema-validator](./packages/schema-validator) - A package for validating MML document using the MML Schema